-a.s.r. leven strives for an optimum trade-off between capital, risk and return.
-Steering on capital, risk and return is done by decision-making throughout the entire product cycle from PARP (Product Approval & Review Process) to the payment of benefits and claims.
+a.s.r. life strives for an optimum trade-off between capital, risk and return.
+Steering on capital, risk and return is done by decision-making throughout the entire product cycle from PARP to the payment of benefits and claims.
 At a more strategic level, decision-making takes place through balance sheet management.
 A robust solvency position takes precedence over profit, premium income and direct investment income.
-Risk tolerance levels and limits are disclosed in the financial risk appetite statements (financial RAS) and are monitored by the FRC.
-The FRC evaluates financial risk positions against the RAS on a monthly basis.
-Where appropriate, a.s.r. takes additional mitigating measures.
+Risk tolerance levels and limits are disclosed in the financial risk appetite statements (RAS) and are monitored by the Financial Risk Committee (FRC).
+The FRC evaluates Financial Risk (FR) positions against the RAS on a monthly basis.
+Where appropriate, a.s.r. life applies additional mitigating measures.

-In 2019 the Actuarial Function (AF) performed its regulatory tasks by assessing the adequacy of the Solvency II technical provisions, giving an opinion on reinsurance and underwriting, and contributing to the Risk Management RMF.
-The AF report on these topics was discussed by the EB, Risk Committee and Audit & Risk Committee.
+In 2020, the Actuarial Function (AF) performed its regulatory tasks by assessing the adequacy of the Solvency II technical provisions, giving an opinion on reinsurance and underwriting, and contributing to the Risk Management Framework (RMF).
+The AF report on these topics was discussed by the EB, FRC and A&RC.